precice/fluent-adapter/README.md

 Our [wiki](https://github.com/precice/fluent-adapter/wiki) will help you start.

+## Development history

+The initial version of this adapter was developed by Bernhard Gatzhammer during the work on his thesis [1].

+[Richard Hertrich](https://github.com/richahert) [2] and [Ishaan Desai](https://www.ipvs.uni-stuttgart.de/institute/team/Desai/) worked on the adapter in the scope of their work under supervision of [Benjamin Rodenberg](https://www.cs.cit.tum.de/sccs/personen/benjamin-rodenberg/).

+Mike Tree contributed a [considerable update of the adapter](https://github.com/precice/fluent-adapter/pull/24).

 ## References

 [1] Gatzhammer, Bernhard.
 Efficient and Flexible Partitioned Simulation of Fluid-Structure Interactions.
 PhD Thesis, Department of Informatics, Technical University of Munich, 2014.